 "W" Symbol.
 A "W" may be awarded only if the student initiated and completed withdrawal from a course.

 "AW" Symbol.
-An "AW" is assigned by the Provost to indicate that the student was administratively withdrawn for disciplinary or financial reasons or inadequate attendance.
+An "AW" is assigned by the Vice President for Academic Affairs to indicate that the student was administratively withdrawn for disciplinary or financial reasons or inadequate attendance.

 "I" Symbol.
 An incomplete may be given (at an instructor's discretion) to a student whose grade average is passing, but who did not complete a course at the end of a term.
 Students who receive an “I” will have no more than one year from the end of the semester in which the course was taken to complete the required work for the course.
 The instructor shall record the conditions and time limit for removing the “I” on the grade roster that is filed with the Office of the Registrar.